What Is Making Tax Digital?

 If you currently keep your records in Excel or Google Sheets and don’t want to switch to full accounting software, you have two options:

-Option 2: Move to Xero – this gives you MTD compliance plus proper cloud accounting: bank feeds, invoicing, expense tracking, and real-time financial reporting.
-If you’re going to invest time in MTD compliance anyway, moving to Xero gives you far more value than a bridging tool alone.
+Option 2: Move to Xero – this gives you compliance plus proper cloud accounting: bank feeds, invoicing, expense tracking, and real-time financial reporting.
+If you’re going to invest time in compliance anyway, moving to Xero gives you far more value than a bridging tool alone.

 We’ve written a detailed comparison of free and low-cost MTD software options on our sister site if you want to compare costs.